Klipper3d/klipper/docs/G-Codes.md

 The following commands are available when the "force_move" config section is enabled:
-- `FORCE_MOVE STEPPER=<config_name> DISTANCE=<value>
+- `FORCE_MOVE STEPPER=<config_name> DISTANCE=<value> VELOCITY=<value>
-  VELOCITY=<value>`: This command will forcibly move the given stepper the given distance (in mm) at the given constant velocity (in mm/s).
-No acceleration is performed; no boundary checks are performed; no kinematic updates are made; other parallel steppers on an axis will not be moved.
+  [ACCEL=<value>]`: This command will forcibly move the given stepper the given distance (in mm) at the given constant velocity (in mm/s).
+If ACCEL is specified and is greater than zero, then the given acceleration (in mm/s^2) will be used; otherwise no acceleration is performed.
+No boundary checks are performed; no kinematic updates are made; other parallel steppers on an axis will not be moved.
 Use caution as an incorrect command could cause damage!
 Using this command will almost certainly place the low-level kinematics in an incorrect state; issue a G28 afterwards to reset the kinematics.
 This command is intended for low-level diagnostics and debugging.
 - `SET_KINEMATIC_POSITION [X=<value>] [Y=<value>] [Z=<value>]`: Force
   the low-level kinematic code to believe the toolhead is at the given cartesian position.
 This is a diagnostic and debugging command; use